truemagic-coder/solana-agent/README.md

 ### MCP

-[Zapier](https://zapier.com) MCP has been tested, works, and is supported.
+[Zapier](https://zapier.com/mcp) MCP has been tested, works, and is supported.

+Zapier integrates over 7,000+ apps with 30,000+ actions that your Solana Agent can utilize.

 Other MCP servers may work but are not supported.